Jay Humphries

 John Jay Humphries (born October 17, 1962) is an American former professional basketball player who played in the National Basketball Association (NBA).
 He later served as the first head coach of the NBA D-League's Reno Bighorns.
 He last worked as an assistant coach for the Brooklyn Nets.

 Humphries played on the top-ranked high school basketball team in the country in 1980.
 Inglewood High School went undefeated with the help of Humphries, center Vince Kelley, point guard Ralph Jackson, and wing man Angelo Robinson, as they went on to win the national championship that year.
 Humphries, a 6'3" guard, then played four seasons of college basketball for the University of Colorado.
 By the end of his stint in Colorado, he broke 16 school records including career assists, steals (315), and games played.
 During the 1982–83 season, he led the nation in steals with a 4.1 per game average and shattered the Big Eight Conference record for steals in a season (92, Darnell Valentine, University of Kansas, 1980–81) with 115 in 28 games.
 He had 10 steals in a non-conference game against the University of Wisconsin-Milwaukee.
+Jay posted eight or more steals in three games of January 1983.